 If you already believe in doing good to them by performing them, the transition to working remotely can be smoother:

-They will need fewer hands-on coaching and assistance.
+They will need less hands-on coaching and assistance.

 You can check in less often while doing quality work.

 This gives you and your team members more time to work in remote locations without having to struggle with the tasks they have to do.

 Over time, as trust builds, and you resolve a problem with your remote work management habits, you can let them work on tasks that are less work-related maturity.